Blue Abyss

 Blue Abyss is a research pool planned for construction in Cornwall, England, United Kingdom.
-It will be 50 m deep with volume of approximately 42,000 m3, making it the world's second deepest pool after the Deep Dive Dubai.
+It will be 50 m deep with a volume of approximately 42,000 m3, making it the world's second deepest pool after the Deep Dive Dubai.

 The Blue Abyss pool will be used for training and development for commercial diving, space exploration, human life science, and submersibles.
 This pool could aid in reducing risk in extreme environments, including space and the sub-aquatic.

 The pool

 The pool itself will have several entrance points and includes a series of depths.
 The multi-level depths of the pool has many functions, including 'Astrolab' at 12 m.
 The total surface area of the pool is planned to be 50 × 40 m, and its deepest point at 50 m, giving a total volume of 42,000m$^3$ of water.
 The pool was designed by architect Robin Partington.